blagojce95/ntds_project/README.md

 In this project, we try to extend this approach by utilizing well known techniques from graph signal processing.
 The extension is consisted of two parts: 1) utilizing graph Fourier transform to switch from vertex graph domain to spectral graph domain, and 2) applying graph filters to denoise the obtained signals.
-Using these techniques we have achieved an improvement of \textbf{TODO}\% over our baseline model, the regular matrix factorization.
+Using these techniques we have achieved an improvement of 0.037 over our baseline model, the regular matrix factorization.

 ## Project Structure